-4) Click the button to Change any of the nine custom sounds available.
-This will open a standard file browser which will allow you to navigate to the location on your hard drive where you saved the sound file.
+4) Click the button to change any of the nine custom sounds available.
+This will open a standard file browser that will allow you to navigate to the location on your hard drive where you saved the sound file.
 Select the file and press Open.
-Finally click Save to complete the process of adding the custom sound file to TOS.
+Finally, click Save to complete the process of adding the custom sound file to TOS.

 You can now select your custom sound any time you set up a new alert.
 It will be available in the dropdown menu along with the four built-in sounds as long as you don’t move the sound file from its original location.